-Is Assault AirBike Classic worth your money?
-If you do not mind the wind blowback and a bit of noise, then yes, it’s definitely worth it.
-Go over the features and pros and cons to see if it fits your needs and decide for yourself.
+As long as you don't mind the wind blowback and a bit of noise, then yes, the Assault AirBike Classic is definitely worth it.
+To decide for yourself, consider all the features and pros and cons to see if it fits your needs and budget.

 - 5 Day Split Dumbbell Workout For Muscle & Strength Gains - June 30, 2022